 While direct mail has generally high response rates and is thus a great channel for conversion, it is also well suited for re-engagement and re-targeting.
 When you send direct mail that drives consumers to your website, you improve the quality of your website traffic.
 This is because a prospect who is arriving via mailer is going to have to type in your url, or a personalized url (purl).
 This small layer of friction is going to weed out lower quality leads.
 Anyone who is going to go through the effort of typing a purl is likely going to spend some time looking at your content, improving time on site and bounce rate stats.
 Additionally, the use of a purl allows you to strategically track the performance of your direct mailers and continue to refine targeting.

 Is it Time to Add Direct Mail to Your E-commerce’s Marketing Strategy?

 Even in e-commerce, an online industry, limiting yourself to online marketing can lead to mediocrity.
 To compete in today’s increasingly competitive digital landscape, you need to reach prospects online and off.

-The most effective e-commerce direct mail campaigns we see at Inkit are omni-channel.
+At Inkit, the most effective e-commerce direct mail campaigns we see are omni-channel.
 This means they are pieces of larger strategies encompassing direct mail, email, mobile, push, social media and more.
-And this isn’t a marketing phenomenon limited to our client base.
-According to Royal Mail Group, direct mail can lift online campaigns by as much as 62%.
-So, what are you waiting for?
+According to Royal Mail Group, direct mail can lift online campaigns by as much as 62%

 Are you ready to integrate automated direct mail into your multi-channel marketing strategy?
 Send us a message at firstname.lastname@example.org and we’ll get you started right away.